 Walking into the fly shop with all the confidence in the world, I asked the man at the counter where the line was and followed his index finger to the back of the store.

-Looking at the wall, I was met by what I thought at the time was a massive selection of line.
-Feeling completely overwhelmed I stood there slack jawed in awe by all the different weights, density and taper.
+Looking at the wall, I was met by what I thought at the time was a massive selection of lines.
+Feeling completely overwhelmed I stood there slack-jawed in awe by all the different weights, density, and taper.
 Luckily an employee was able to help out before I began convulsing on the floor.

 Fly Fishing Line Weight

 Fly line weight is based on a 1-15 size spectrum, with 1 being the lightest and 15 being the heaviest.
 The lower line weights are best for small flies and delicate presentations, while the larger lines are made for throwing heavier and bulkier flies.

 When selecting the weight of your line you’ll have to take into account what the weight of your rod is.
 It is recommended to match your line weight to your rod weight.
 However, you can also go up or down a size if need be.